carcasanchez/Puzzle-Bobble/README.md

 The version we will do is the original one released in June 1994, also known as Bust-a-Move.

 Our team (Carlos Cabreira, Marc Latorre, Jordi Oña, Andreu Rojas and Fran Ruiz) is going to recreate this game.
+Every member of the team had worked on each part of the game, however we had to delegate responsibilities for a better organisation.

 #Puzzle Bobble v.1.0 (Beta!)
 ##Changelist: